raikens1/health_desert_maps/README.md

 ## Project Breakdown

-We can start with the following two aims, which will probably overlap in many places.
+We will complete the following aims, which will probably overlap in many places.

 _Each of these aims has an associated Project Board, where we can track goals and progress_